Overview

 Change management tactics

-To add to business complexities, going from a fledgling start-up to a fully fledged corporate in a matter of weeks meant that Electracard employees were still coming to grips with Mastercard’s MNC culture and brand despite an induction process.
+To add to business complexities, going from a fledgling start-up to a full-fledged corporate in a matter of weeks meant that the employees of the Indian start-up, were still coming to grips with the MNC culture and brand despite an induction process.
 But this change-management tactics had to be subtle rather than mandatory for a successful outcome.
-A gradual absorption to Mastercard’s workplace etiquette and policies and rules without ruffling too many feathers was required.
+A gradual absorption to new workplace etiquette and policies and rules without ruffling too many feathers was required.

 Focusing on a single outcome

-To create a communication campaign for the newly inducted Electracard team raising awareness about Mastercard policies and accepted social etiquette.
+To create a communication campaign for the newly inducted team-members raising awareness about our client’s global policies and accepted social etiquette.

 The Idea

-Velocita created 2 humanlike ficitional colleagues for the employees—The euphonious Ms. Etty Kit donned the mantle of advisor on all matters social and Mr. S.E.
+Velocita created 2 humanlike fictional colleagues for the employees – The euphonious Ms. Etty Kit donned the mantle of advisor on all matters social and Mr. S.E.
 Curity dispensed advice on workplace security.
 To get a buy-in from employees, the ask and the way it was communicated had to be both simple and easy to accomplish.
 For instance, switching off the lights, when leaving a room, or disposing off waste in the right bins.
 Once employees had embraced the notion of the two characters, more important communication was eased in to periodically.

 The execution